github/docs/content/organizations/managing-saml-single-sign-on-for-your-organization/troubleshooting-identity-and-access-management-for-your-organization.md

 If you suspect or notice that any users are not provisioned or deprovisioned as expected, we recommend that you audit all users in your organization.

-To check whether users have a SCIM identity (SCIM metadata) in their external identity, you can review SCIM metadata for one organization member at a time on {% data variables.product.prodname_dotcom %} or you can programatically check all organization members using the {% data variables.product.prodname_dotcom %} API.
+To check whether users have a SCIM identity (SCIM metadata) in their external identity, you can review SCIM metadata for one organization member at a time on {% data variables.product.prodname_dotcom %} or you can programmatically check all organization members using the {% data variables.product.prodname_dotcom %} API.

 #### Auditing organization members on {% data variables.product.prodname_dotcom %}